ash30/Blog/content/posts/2024/code_walk_hyper_part1.md

     }

 ```
-The `Conn` API endeavours to provide the building blocks for interacting with a HTTP based connection but ultimately leaves the decisions / process to the upper layers.
-Also noteworthy, we're still returning `std::Task`.
-Here is a simplified example of what `Conn` API consumer would look like:
+We can see the `Conn` API endeavours to provide the low level building blocks for interacting with a HTTP based connection but leaves the management of lifecycles to its the upper layers in the stack, a simplified callsite might look like:

 ```rust
     // Client Send HTTP request example